YOU CAN MAKE AN IMPACT!

 Every year, Virginia’s local PTA units approve a legislation program that represents its official position on a wide variety of issues affecting children and youth.
 The program consists of legislative action items and policy statements and is the basis for official testimony by the PTA at legislative hearings and before other agencies.
 Consider attending Virginia PTA's Annual PTA Day at the Annual General Assembly to meet with your legislators and learn about how to effectively advocate.

 The General Assembly is in session from January to March and bills cross-over from one side to another in mid February.
 Make sure you are meeting with your elected officials prior to January if you want them to sponsor a bill.
-Local Units have an opportunity to vote on Legislative Priorities in October.

 National PTA Advocacy